 The Governors will make provision for a hearing before a panel of at least three people who are not directly involved in the matters detailed in the complaint.
-Where there is a panel hearing for dealing with the complaint, one person will be independent of the management and the running of the school.
-The Governors will be responsible for appointment of the panel.
+Where there is a panel hearing for

 The Governors, on behalf of the Panel, will then acknowledge the complaint and schedule a hearing to take place within ten working days.
 If the Panel deems it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the hearing.
 Copies of such particulars shall be supplied to all parties not later than five working days prior to the hearing.